dreamfactorysoftware/platform-wiki/Platform-Documentation/REST-API/Remote-Web-Services.md

 You can add as many remote services as you like to your DSP.
 These can be SQL or NoSQL databases, file/blob storage, or any service that has a REST API.
 For databases and file storage DreamFactory provides a translation layer such that all of those services look the same from the client.
 This makes it easy to swap from one database type to another at any time with minimal changes to your application's code.

-Here are some things you must configure for each type of service.
+We have a [blog post](http://blog.dreamfactory.com/blog/bid/326051/Adding-a-Remote-Web-Service-to-Your-DSP) that details how to add a remote web service to your DSP.
+It also explains how the DSP acts as a proxy to that remote service using the base URL, headers, and query params that you provide when you create the service on your DSP.

+Here's a [quick primer] (http://community.dreamfactory.com/t/examples-on-connecting-to-web-services/71) on services.

+The configuration for services varies some based on the service type.

 ### All Types

 API Name - Required.
 The name used in the REST calls.
-If API Name is mydb you would issue calls to /rest/mydb to access that service.
+If API Name is mydb you would make API requests to  /rest/mydb to access that service.

 Name - Required.
 This is the display name or label for the service which is used in the services list of the admin console.